-Are you a middle school student with many great stories to tell but are not sure where to get started?
+Are you a middle schooler who wants to write great short stories?
 This is the class for you!

 CREATING INTRIGUE: WRITING THE LONG STORY